 Clarity from complexity

 Resolving the issue was key to helping achieve the wider savings target, and the Bank sought help to move forward.
-Efficio had already been engaged to rapidly identify significant savings opportunities and following that success, they were asked to run an execution phase.
+Efficio, thanks to its financial services consulting expertise, had already been engaged to rapidly identify significant savings opportunities and following that success, they were asked to run an execution phase.

 The high complexity of the issue with the vendor meant both parties could not agree on the cause and therefore a resolution.
 Efficio used its analytical capabilities and expertise to bring both sides to a clear understanding of the underlying causes, and a negotiated agreement, in just six weeks.
 This delivered significant and immediate in-year savings for the Bank and set the foundation for a robust ongoing relationship with a key vendor.

-Following a 6-week discovery phase Efficio used its methodology, extensive IT expertise and intellectual property to identify €43 million in annualized savings, and develop an approach and execution plan to achieve them.
+Following a 6-week discovery phase Efficio used its methodology, extensive IT expertise and intellectual property to identify €43 million in annualised savings, and develop an approach and execution plan to achieve them.